brownemint/Ti-iPhone-Camera-View/documentation/index.md

 ## Description

-Create a Titanium View with the background image sourced directly from the iPhones camera.
+Titanium View with the background image sourced directly from the iPhones camera.

 ## Accessing the Module